riazosmani/Developer-Interview-Task/README.md

 ## Task
 We would like you to demonstrate your development skills by delivering a single page web site based on a set of requirements that match the way we deliver solutions within our team.

-* We don't expect that this task should take longer than **2 hours**.
+* We don't expect that this task should take longer than a few hours.
 However, the amount of time you spend is entirely up to you
 * You will need a **GitHub account** to clone this repository (Developer-Interview-Task)
 * Once you have finished, please push it to your own GitHub repository and let us know